anum94/AdaptEval/README.md

 ---

-## ✍️ Citation
+## Citation

-If you use AdaptEval in your research, please cite our ACL 2024 paper:
+If you use AdaptEval in your research, please cite our paper:

 ```bibtex
 @inproceedings{afzal-etal-2024-adapteval,